Silent-Tower-Games/fpsloop/README.md

 # FPSLoop

-A good & simple gameplay loop written in C.
+A good & simple gameplay loop for C and SDL2.

+## Dependencies

+- A C compiler
+- SDL2

+## Building

+The easiest way is just to run `make`, which will build the shared lib & the test program.
+There are other methods in the Makefile as well.

 ## Example